integreat-io/integreat/README.md

 `params` object, with the value set to `true` for required params.
 All properties are treated as strings.

-An endpoint is only used for requests where all the required parameters are present.
+An endpoint is only used for actions where all the required parameters are present.

 Example service definition with endpoint parameters: